srcery-colors/srcery-vim/README.md

 #### g:srcery_inverse

-Enables inverse colors.
+Enable or disable inverse highlighting (foreground becomes background, vice versa) globally for theme, will fall back to other methods of highlighting when this is disabled

 default: 1

 #### g:srcery_inverse_matches

-Enables inverse search matches.
+Highlight search matches using inverse colors

 default: 0

 #### g:srcery_inverse_match_paren

-When enabled will inverse matching delimiters.
+When enabled will highlight matching delimiters using inverse colors.
+(`:DoMatchParen`)

 Works best with [Rainbow parenthesis](https://github.com/kien/rainbow_parentheses.vim)